peterkhe1999/CheatSheet/OSEP/README.md

 C:\Windows\Microsoft.NET\Framework64\v4.0.30319\installutil.exe /logfile= /LogToConsole=false /U C:\Tools\Bypass.exe
 ```

-At this point, it would be possible to reuse this tradecraft with the Microsoft Word macros since they are not limited by AppLocker.
-Instead of using WMI to directly start a PowerShell process and download the shellcode runner from our Apache web server, we could **make WMI execute InstallUtil** and obtain the same result despite AppLocker.
+It would be possible to reuse this tradecraft with the Microsoft Word macros since they are not limited by AppLocker.

+Instead of using WMI to directly start a PowerShell process and download the shellcode runner from our web server, we could **make WMI execute InstallUtil** and obtain the same result despite AppLocker.

 The issue is that **the compiled C# file has to be on disk when InstallUtil is invoked**.
-We must download an executable, and ensure that it is not flagged by antivirus.

 To attempt to bypass anitvirus, obfuscate the executable while it is being downloaded with Base64 encoding and then decode it on disk.